-These Dark Chocolate Pudding Cookies are tasty and delicious!
-It’s amazing how the simple addition of a pudding amps ups the chocolate flavor and richness of a cookie recipe.
-My family became an instant fan of this chocolate cookie recipe.
+These Dark Chocolate Pudding Cookies are soft, chewy, and delicious!
+The simple addition of a pudding mix amps ups the chocolate flavor and richness of this cookie recipe.
+My family became instant fans of this chocolate cookie recipe after their first bites.

 When I spotted these splendid Chocolate Chocolate Chip Cookies in Megan Porta’s cookbook, Cookie Remix(affiliate link), I knew they were the perfect mid-week snack for my chocoholic family!